-'''

 expr -- expr

-'''

 Strong difference produces a machine that matches any string of the first machine which does not have any string of the second machine as a substring.
 In the following example, strong subtraction is used to excluded CRLF from a sequence.

-'''
+In the corresponding visualization, the label DEF is short for default.
+The default transition is taken if no other transition can be taken.

-crlf = '\r\n';

-main := [a-z]+ ':' ( any -- crlf ) crlf;
+crlf = '\r\n'; main := [a-z]+ ':' (any -- crlf) crlf;